Constitution Day is Sunday, September 17th! Click below to learn more!

 Step 3) Track Your Ballot

-Once you've returned your ballot, check your ballot's status and make sure it's on its way to being counted.
+Once you've returned your ballot, check your ballot's status using Ballottrax and make sure it's on its way to being counted.
 (If you haven't received your ballot, find out where it is with this same link.)
 If you do not receive your mail-in ballot, you can vote in person at any vote center in your county (either on election day or before, as available).
-Explain that you did not receive your ballot request a provisional ballot.
-The provisional ballot is counted once their registration is confirmed.
+Explain that you did not receive your ballot and request a provisional ballot.
+The provisional ballot is counted once your registration is confirmed.

-Sign Up: ballottrax
+Sign Up: Ballottrax

 Join thousands of other Highlanders and make sure your voice is heard in every local, state, and federal election.